 Guess who will happen to Sweatbox?
 I bet he won’t make it.

-charlie over 11 years ago
+charlie almost 12 years ago

 If that is really a steam locomotive (and it’s hard to tell, but looks like it might be) then you wonder if there were steamers and interstate highways in existence at the same time.